radar/guides/patterns.md

       $LOAD_PATH.include?(__DIR__) ||
       $LOAD_PATH.include?(File.expand_path(__DIR__))

-When rubygems activates a gem, it adds your package’s `lib` folder to the `$LOAD_PATH` ready to be required normally by another lib or application.
+When RubyGems activates a gem, it adds your package’s `lib` folder to the `$LOAD_PATH` ready to be required normally by another lib or application.
 Its safe to assume you can relative `require` any file in your `lib` folder.